david-pizzi-cg/github-coding-agent-demo/README.md

 ### **🤖 Phase 3: GitHub Coding Agent Assignment** 🚀
 **User Prompt:**
 ```
 Perfect!
 Now assign this issue to the GitHub Coding Agent (@github-copilot[bot]) and let it handle the hotfix branch creation, development, and PR workflow automatically.
+Please explicitly request that the agent create the fix branch from the demo branch (not main) and target the demo branch for the pull request.
 ```

 **Expected AI Actions:**
 - Use `mcp_github_assign_copilot_to_issue` to assign the issue to GitHub Coding Agent
 - Confirm assignment success
-- **GitHub Coding Agent will automatically:**
+- **Include explicit instruction for GitHub Coding Agent to:**
-  - Create hotfix branch from current demo branch
+  - Create branch from demo branch (not main) using naming convention `copilot/fix-{description}`
-  - Analyze the issue and implement the fix
-  - Run tests and validation
-  - Create pull request with proper linking
+  - Target the demo branch for the pull request
+  - Base all work on the demo branch context

 ### **🤖 Phase 4: Automated Development (GitHub Coding Agent)** 🛠️

-**What GitHub Coding Agent Does Automatically:**
+**What GitHub Coding Agent Should Do (If Following Instructions):**

-1. **Branch Creation**: Creates `hotfix/css-stylesheet-typo-#{issue-number}` from demo branch
+1. **Branch Creation**: Creates `copilot/fix-css-stylesheet-typo` from demo branch (if instructions are followed)
 2. **Code Analysis**: Analyzes the CSS link issue in `index.html`
 3. **Fix Implementation**: Corrects `href="styls.css"` → `href="styles.css"`
 4. **Validation**: Tests the fix to ensure styling loads correctly